Waring ranks of sextic binary forms via geometric invariant theory: Introduction

+Our results allow us to determine the border rank of a binary sextic $f$, see Theorem \ref{thmBRK}.
+On the other hand, in the case of binary forms of any degree, Sylvester's Theorem implies that the Waring rank determines the cactus rank by a simple formula, see Corollary \ref{corCRK}.
+Therefore, our results determine the three invariants $\rank f$, $\brank f$ and $\crank f$ of any binary sextic $f$.

 Computations with CoCoa \cite{Co} and Singular \cite{Sing} played a key role in our results.
-We would like to thank Nicolae Manolache for useful discussions concerning the invariant theory of sextic binary forms.
+We would like to thank Nicolae Manolache for useful discussions concerning the invariant theory of sextic binary forms and Bruce Reznick for his help in proving the claim (3) in Theorem \ref{thmBRK}.
+We would also like to thank the referee for the very careful reading of our manuscript and for his suggestions to improve the presentation and to add the analysis of the border rank and the cactus rank of binary sextics.